TakenCdosG/ella-live/wp-content/plugins/crelly-slider/readme.txt

 3. Unlimited sliders

 == Changelog ==

+= 0.8.2 =
+* Fixed: broken admin layout on Firefox (<a href="https://github.com/fabiorino/crelly-slider/pull/5">Thanks eduardoarandah</a>)
+* Crelly Slider is now translated in Spanish (<a href="https://github.com/eduardoarandah/crelly-slider/commit/3b7d49b63d9dbe60c420669edea898de34cd720f">Again, thanks eduardoarandah</a>) and in Italian!
+* Do you want to translate the plugin in your language? <a href="http://fabiorino1.altervista.org/projects/crellyslider/documentation/#translate">Check the documentation</a>

+= 0.8.1 =
+* Fixed: padding broken in IE8
+* Fixed: background images with a long name weren't stored correctly into the database

 = 0.8.0 =
 * Changed: by default, elements out animations start before the slide out animation.
 In this way, they result more visible, therefore better than before.
 The option is customizable for each element